Ongun1905/DBL-HTI-Group-33-/README.md

 <br>

 # Usage
-In order to run the webapp, there's a few steps that need to be followed.
+To run the web app, there are a few steps that need to be followed.
 Using a Python virtual environment is recommended<sup>1</sup> but not required.
-If you don't want to use an virtual environment, skip the "(Optional) Python virtual environment setup" step.
+If you don't want to use a virtual environment, skip the "(Optional) Python virtual environment setup" step.

 ## Installation
 ### <a name="python-venv-setup"></a> (Optional) Python virtual environment setup